dl1ksv/gr-fcdproplus/Readme.md

 KERNEL=="hidraw*", ATTRS{busnum}=="1", ATTRS{idVendor}=="04d8", ATTRS{idProduct}=="fb56", MODE="0666"
 KERNEL=="hidraw*", ATTRS{busnum}=="1", ATTRS{idVendor}=="04d8", ATTRS{idProduct}=="fb31", MODE="0666"

 4. Usage

+Two modules are available:

+   - fcdpp_control
+   - fcdproplus

+The first module only controls the dongle, while the second module controls the dongle by fcdpp_control and provides the IQ samples.
+Both modules accept messages to control the frequency.
+That was the reason to introduce the fcdpp_control module.

-See the example of a simple fm receiver in the examples directory or see a more complex example in in gr-display
+See the examples of a simple fm receiver in the examples directory or see a more complex example in in gr-display

 5. Credits

 Some code is taken from qthid-4.1 by Alexandru Csete, OZ9AEC.
 The hid part is taken from
  http://github.com/signal11/hidapi

-Michael Dickens strongly supported the Mac port.
+Thanks to Micael Dickens, who gave valuable hints for implementing message in hier2_blocks.